Updated: Jul 18

 Learning Opportunities.
 Instead of being upset when your child makes a mistake, consider it a learning opportunity.
 Instead of reacting quickly give time to think through your options and hand it back over to your child.

 Be a Voice of Reason.
 When you offer suggestions for how to solve problems and they work, you will be considered wise to your child.
 They will learn to come to you when they face challenges at school or with friends.
-You get to position yourself into a place where your child seeks your wisdom for their problems instead of fearing a harsh response.
+You get to position yourself in a place where your child seeks your wisdom for their problems instead of fearing a harsh response.

 Provide Opportunities for Success.
 The goal of logical consequences is to give your kids a sense of control.
 If they want a $100 toy, you might say, "Sure you can have it.
 How will you pay for it?"
 When they offer to mow the lawn, wash the dishes, etc., they need to have opportunities to achieve their goals.
 When they realize it may take them 10 weeks to earn the money they might decide it isn't a smart purchase.
 Goal achieved!